-Identifying & Managing Critical Incident Stress In Police Officers0 comments
+Identifying and Managing Critical Incident Stress In Police Officers

 “What are some signs of Critical Incident Stress?”
 When a police officer experiences critical incident stress (CIS), many physical, cognitive and emotional changes occur.
 Physical symptoms of CIS include fatigue, muscle tremors, sweating or chills, difficulty breathing, gastrointestinal problems, dizziness, nausea, change in appetite, change in sleep and sexual problems.
 Cognitive symptoms include memory problems including anomia (word loss), difficulty with decisions, confusion and intrusive imagery.
 Emotional symptoms include anxiety, intense fear, depression, irritability, grief and numbness (Lewis 1994:18).
 Sometimes the physical, cognitive and emotional symptoms of CIS cause police officers become socially withdrawn.
 Many police officers will continue to deny the critical incident has affected them in any way despite the distress they may be experiencing (Jones 1989:36).